amruth6002/amruth6002.github.io/_posts/2025-7-13-Optimizers.md

 ---
 layout: post
-title: Optimizers implemented in machine learning and deeplearning from scratch
+title: Optimizers in machine learning and deeplearning from scratch
 ---